Last Updated on

 The significance of the vaccine depends on the host of features.
 Factors like whether the vaccine is only against one disease and whether the disease for which the baby is taking a vaccination on is life-threatening has a role here.
 Another critical factor to look for is whether the vaccination should be taken at different intervals during the baby’s lifetime so that it provides lifetime protection against that specific disease.
 This type of lifetime application applies to diseases like typhoid, hepatitis, polio, and others.
 If such is the case, it is best to stick to the schedule of the vaccination process even if your child has a slight fever or a cough.
 When you are not going according to the schedule, in the long run, it might cause more harm to the child than good.

-Why Should You Avoid Giving Immunizations to Your Sick Baby?
+Why Should You Avoid Giving Immunisations to Your Sick Baby?

 If your baby has been unwell or has a fever, it is better if you put off their immunisations until they get better.
-Although you can give vaccination if they have been slightly sick for a few days or have a slight cold or a cough without having a fever.
+Although, you can administer vaccination if they have been slightly sick for a few days or have a slight cold or a cough without having a fever.

 When there is an infection in the baby’s body, the immune system of the body reacts against the germs that cause the infection by producing a lot of antibodies.
 When the germs get into the baby’s body again, the antibodies of the immune system will get rid of it before it has a chance to cause problems.